arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 ### `readOwnWrites`

-The `readOwnWrites` option allows `UPSERT` operations to process its inputs one by one.
+The `readOwnWrites` option allows an `UPSERT` operation to process its inputs one by one.
 The default value is `true`.
 When enabled, the `UPSERT` operation can observe its own writes and can handle modifying the same target document multiple times in the same query.

 When the option is set to `false`, an `UPSERT` operation processes its inputs in batches.
-A batch has normally 1000 inputs, so it can lead to a faster execution.
+Normally, a batch has 1000 inputs, which can lead to a faster execution.
 However, when using batches, the `UPSERT` operation cannot observe its own writes.
-The `readOwnWrites` option should be set to `false` only if it can be guaranteed that the input of the `UPSERT` leads to disjoint documents being inserted, updated, or replaced.
+You should only set the `readOwnWrites` option to `false` if you can guarantee that the input of the `UPSERT` leads to disjoint documents being inserted, updated, or replaced.

 ## Returning documents